mukundhk/Countdown-Wallpaper/README.md

 The program creates a task using Task Scheduler to run the script everyday at midnight.
 As the script doesn't have to be running in the background all the time like other wallpaper engines, it is performance efficient.
 It also works offline.

+After the final day has passed, it will change back to the original wallpaper.

 Also supports dark and light themes!

 I made this script because I couldn't find anything similar to this program so I decided to put my python skills to test and just build my own.